 When a fire breaks out, copper pipes and copper wires can be relied upon to prevent the spread of fire.
 This is because, unlike plastic and aluminium, copper has a higher melting point than the temperature of most building fires.

 Depending on the chosen material of plumbing pipes and electrical wiring, these systems can encourage fires to spread quicker.
 Fortunately, with copper, this is not the case.
-It’s another reason to favour copper pipes in the debate between plastic vs copper pipes.

 How copper can help extinguish fires